-Since 2006, the National Endowment for the Arts has funded more than 1,400 NEA Big Read programs, providing more than $20 million in grants to organizations nationwide.
-In addition, Big Read activities have reached every Congressional district in the country.
-Over the past twelve years, grantees have leveraged more than $50 million in local funding to support their NEA Big Read programs.
+Since 2006, the National Endowment for the Arts has funded more than 1,600 NEA Big Read programs, providing more than $22 million to organizations nationwide.
+Over the past thirteen years, grantees have leveraged more than $50 million in local funding to support their NEA Big Read programs.
 More than 5.7 million Americans have attended an NEA Big Read event, approximately 91,000 volunteers have participated at the local level, and 39,000 community organizations have partnered to make NEA Big Read activities possible.
-The official list of the NEA Big Read, including book and author information, podcasts, and videos, visit arts.gov/neabigread.
+For more information about the NEA Big Read, including book and author information, podcasts, and videos, visit arts.gov/neabigread.

 Established by Congress in 1965, the National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
 Through partnerships with state arts agencies, local leaders, other federal agencies, and the philanthropic sector, the Arts Endowment supports arts learning, affirms and celebrates America’s rich and diverse cultural heritage, and extends its work to promote equal access to the arts in every community across America.
 Visit arts.gov to learn more.